evgeniya-osmakova/interpreter/README.md

 - pure TypeScript engine with no in-place mutation of existing interpreter state
 - non-blocking browser execution

-The following items are explicit candidate design decisions and are not prescribed by the PDF:

-- Candidate design decision: Phase II lives in `web/` rather than `ts/` because the deliverable includes both engine and browser UI.
+## Was added additionally

-- Candidate design decision: `,` on empty input returns `RuntimeError.inputExhausted` instead of silently writing `0` or leaving the cell unchanged.
+- `,` on empty input returns `RuntimeError.inputExhausted` instead of silently writing `0` or leaving the cell unchanged.
 This fits the repository-wide preference for explicit error modeling.
-- Candidate design decision: non-Brainfuck characters are ignored during parsing and never reach validation.
+- non-Brainfuck characters are ignored during parsing and never reach validation.
 This keeps the parser permissive while preserving the required separation `source -> parse -> validate -> evaluate`.
-- Candidate design decision: UI output is rendered as text, but the engine itself models input and output as byte sequences.
+- UI output is rendered as text, but the engine itself models input and output as byte sequences.
-- Candidate design decision: browser execution uses a `Web Worker` plus chunked `runSlice` evaluation, rather than timers on the main thread.
+- browser execution uses a `Web Worker` plus chunked `runSlice` evaluation, rather than timers on the main thread.

 ## Chosen Validated Program Design